Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 **Biological Factors:** Genes can another factor triggering your anxiety hormones as if you look at your family-tree, you may find a few of your forefathers having the same kind of behavior as you have.

 **Past childhood experiences:** Growing up in a particular surrounding plays a significant role in our traits, behavior and lifestyle.
-Similarly, your anxiety can be an aftereffects of your past experiences, most likely your childhood memories.
+Similarly, your anxiety can be an aftereffect of your past experiences, most likely your childhood memories.

 **Significant life events:** All of us face some or the other kinds of life events where we could have gone through positive or negative changes in our lives as in break up, dispute with family members or even friends and a lot more.
 All this mold our life in some way and may trigger anxiety.